Why Use Keyword Clusters For SEO

-The simple method is to type your main keyword into a search engine.
-Once you get to the page one you find look for other words which complement the message you are trying to convey.
+The simplest method is to type your main keyword into a search engine.
+Once you get to the page one you find, look for other words which complement the message you are trying to convey.
 Once you find what you think you’re looking for search those words.
 This can either narrow the field or increase it.

 You are looking at two different areas.
 You want to see how many people have searched the cluster you are planning to use, and to find which word might be changed to reduce competition.
 You want the highest past searches possible with the least competition.

-Something many people don’t consider however should is unique content.
-Writers have a tendency to use certain words or phrases which are specific to them.
-This helps because a search bot will find them.
+Something many people don’t consider, however should, is unique content.
+Writers have a tendency to use certain words or phrases which are specific to the keywords.
+This helps, because a search bot knows you have knowledge in your area of specialization.
 You don’t have to worry about optimizing these as you do it naturally.
-If people are searching them your blog will show up for their search even if they are used only naturally.
+If people are searching those words chances are your blog, article, or website will show up for their search even if, and especially, if they are used only naturally.

 It is better to under optimize than over use your keywords.
-The last Panda and Penguin changes were to bring under optimized blogs to a first page.
-Now if you use your clusters too much you will end up on page fifty instead of a page one.
-Your readers will determine how much value a search engine will give them.
+The latest Panda and Penguin changes are always done to bring relevant content and websites to a first page.
+Now, if you use your clusters too much you will end up on page fifty instead of a page one.
+Your readers will determine how much value a search engine will give articles and websites.
 You are writing to the reader not the search engine.
-Interesting unique content will go further than overuse of keyword clusters in your search engine optimization (SEO).
+Interesting unique content will go further than overuse of keywords or clusters in your SEO.